sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 A registry is a storage and content delivery system that contains Docker images, which are available in different versions, with each image having its own tag.
 Self-hosting a registry makes it easy to share images internally.
 For more information about the Docker registry, see [https://docs.docker.com/registry/introduction/](https://docs.docker.com/registry/introduction/).

-The build process will use ansible-container to push the built images to the Docker registry provided.
-To do this, the `$HOME/.docker/config.json` file must contain the Docker registry URL and an auth value.
+The build process will use ansible-container to push the built images to the provided Docker registry.
+To do this, the $HOME/.docker/config.json file must contain the Docker registry URL and an authentication value.
 These settings allow ansible-container to connect to the Docker registry.

-To update the `$HOME/.docker/config.json` file, run the following command:
+To update the $HOME/.docker/config.json file, run the following command:

-`docker login <docker registry>`
+<code>docker login <i>docker-registry</i></code>

-After you run the command, validate that the `$HOME/.docker/config.json` file contains the expected Docker registry URL and auth value.
+After you run the command, validate that the $HOME/.docker/config.json file contains the expected Docker registry URL and authentication value.

-Here is an example that shows the settings:
+Here is an example of the config.json file settings:

 ```
 docker login docker-registry.company.com